qiskit-community/qiskit-nature/docs/index.rst

 configuration will return one- and two-body integrals as well as other data that is efficiently computed classically.
 This output data from a driver can then be used as input in Qiskit Nature that contains logic which is able to translate this into a form that is suitable for quantum algorithms.
-The conversion first creates a FermionicOperator which must then be mapped, e.g. by a Jordan Wigner mapping, to a qubit operator in readiness for the quantum computation.
+The conversion first creates a fermionic operator which must then be mapped, e.g. by a Jordan Wigner mapping, to a qubit operator in readiness for the quantum computation.